 - Hoek L. & Gandhi A. (2016), Provisional Relations, Indeterminate Conditions: Non-Sociological Sociality in South Asia, SOUTH ASIA-JOURNAL OF SOUTH ASIAN STUDIES 39(1): 64-72.

-- Gandhi A (2013), Standing Still and Cutting in Line: The Culture of the Queue in India, .
+- Gandhi A. (2013), Standing Still and Cutting in Line: The Culture of the Queue in India, South Asia Multidisciplinary Academic Journal .

-- Ajay Gandhi (2003), Developing compliance and resistance: the state, transnational social movements and tribal peoples contesting India's Narmada project [Developing compliance and resistance: the state, transnational social movements and tribal peoples contesting India's Narmada project] (translation: Gandhi Ajay), Global Networks : a journal of transnational affairs 3(4): 481-495.
+- Gandhi Ajay (2003), Developing compliance and resistance: the state, transnational social movements and tribal peoples contesting India's Narmada project [Developing compliance and resistance: the state, transnational social movements and tribal peoples contesting India's Narmada project] (translation: Gandhi A.), Global Networks : a journal of transnational affairs 3(4): 481-495.